valtimo-platform/valtimo-documentation/valtimo-implementation/modules/core/web.md

 ## Configuration

 In order to run the web module, several properties can be configured.
-The bare minimum that has to be added to the application properties are the following:
+The bare minimum that has to be added to the application properties is the following:

 #### **`application.yml`**
 ```yaml